 The results of our study revealed that Apium graveolens L. extracts possess various bioactive phytochemical compounds such as alkaloids, flavonoids, phenols, tannins, etc. Extraction solvents have an effect on extraction yield and the total extractable compounds from Apium graveolens L. Most of the antioxidant compounds were present in the aqueous extract and it showed the highest activity in most of the assays.
-Therefore, water appears to be the best extraction solvent for the extraction of various phytochemical compounds from Apium graveolens L. The plant extracts also showed remarkable inhibiting activity against heat-induced protein denaturation.
+Therefore, water appears to be the best extraction solvent for the extracts also showed remarkable inhibiting activity against heat-induced protein denaturation.
 Therefore, we can conclude that Apium graveolens L. is a potential candidate for a natural source of antioxidants and might be used as an anti-inflammatory agent.
 However, further detailed investigations are needed to ascertain the specific mechanism and phytochemicals compounds responsible for its anti-inflammatory activities.
 Nevertheless, consumption of Apium graveolens L. can be beneficial in preventing oxidative stress and inflammation-associated diseases.